phetsims/qa/doc/qa-book.md

 Run the debug version of an RC found [here](https://phet-dev.colorado.edu/html/) with the query parameter `?fuzz` to see if errors pop up in the console.

+#### Maintenance Issues

+Check the sim's repo for issues that indicate a maintenance release has occured.
+It should be marked Ready-for-QA.
+If there is a problem, notify the developers.

 #### Screenshots

 When a simulation is about to be published, we have to take screenshots of the simulation that will be used on the website.